Hope in chronic illness: That absolutely necessary but sometimes elusive concept.

 In their book 'Hope Rising' Casey Gwinn and Chan Hellman describe hope as "the belief that your future can be brighter and better than your past and that you actually have a role in making it better."
 Hope is based on our ability to accurately appraise the reality of the situation, set goals and find the means to achieve those goals.
 That suggests that people have some control over whether they feel hopeful or not.
 Does that mean we can actually do something to increase hope?
 Yes, we can!
 There are evidence-based approaches that can generate a hopeful attitude and if this is something you think you could benefit from, I would recommend that you work with a psychologist to assist you with that.
 In fact, improving people’s hopeful attitude can also generate a sense of self-efficacy, i.e. the belief and confidence that you have the power to create change in your life.
 Hopeful people are indeed better at regulating their emotions, thoughts and behaviours, and that's pretty handy when you live with a chronic illness.

-In people whose physical health is poorly managed, improving their hopeful attitude means supporting them in reaching their goal of medical assistance and improved quality of life by helping them find the motivation they need to go through various help-seeking pathways.
+In people whose physical health is poorly managed, improving their hopeful attitude means supporting them in reaching their goal of obtaining better medical assistance and thereby improved quality of life.
+This can be done by helping them find the motivation they need to go through various help-seeking pathways.
 Once the goal is achieved (whatever that looks like), it's amazing how quickly hope returns.
 However, I'd like to acknowledge that for many people with chronic illness, especially those with rare and poorly understood conditions, this process can be really hard and lead to repeated failures.
 Experiencing repeated failure to achieve improved health and better quality of life can lead to a loss of hope that looks like anger, despair, frustration, sadness and apathy.
 The latter is a state of complete hopelessness.
 These are all natural reactions to a miserable situation.
 I do think this is why 'hope' can be so elusive in chronic illness because it often seems like 'help' is an elusive concept too.
 People who are struggling with an illness shouldn't have to struggle to find help but that is, unfortunately, a reality for many.
 This is where you do need some really good and consistent (and possibly professional) support to help you navigate your situation to achieve a successful, but realistic outcome.
 I will probably write more about this in a future blog because it's serious and very important.

 I'd like to end by saying that we all need to have some meaning and purpose in our lives; something to do, something to look forward to and someone to love (and hopefully be loved back in return).
 Without that, our lives are pretty grim.
 Hope gives us a sense of belonging in this world.
 A sense of having a place at the table.
 Something to live for.
 Knowing that someone will always have your back.
 Knowing that there's help out there when you need it and knowing that you have the ability to elicit that help should you need to.
 Hope gives us inspiration!
 It motivates us.
 When we have hope, we cope better with the uncertainty that comes with chronic illness.
 The future doesn't seem so dark and scary.